What to do if you get a 2:2 degree

 - Network Rail

 Can you apply for jobs that ask for a 2:1 if you got a 2:2?

 If a 2:1 or above is a strict requirement for a job, don't apply without reaching out to the employer first.
-You don't want to spend hours compiling the perfect application, only to have the HR department chuck it in the bin as soon as they see you haven't met their criteria.
+You don't want to spend hours compiling the perfect graduate scheme application, only to have the HR department chuck it in the bin as soon as they see you haven't met their criteria.

 By contacting them first and explaining your situation, you may be able to establish whether or not everything on the list of criteria is absolutely essential or not.

-In reality, it's often the case that the section of a job listing marked "Only apply if you..." is more of a wish-list, with the employer well aware that most applicants won't meet 100% of the requirements.
+In reality, it's often the case that the section of a job listing marked "Only apply if you..." is more of a wish list.
+The employer will be aware that most applicants won't meet 100% of the requirements.

-You might find that getting in touch early doors gets you nowhere, but there's a chance that they'll be impressed with you taking the initiative and might ask you to email your CV and covering letter to them directly.
-If so, they'd have already paid more attention to you than other candidates (even ones with first-class degrees!).
+You might find that getting in touch early doors gets you nowhere.
+But, there's a chance they'll be impressed with you taking the initiative and might ask you to email your CV and covering letter to them directly.
+If so, they'll have already paid more attention to you than other candidates (possibly even those with first-class degrees).

 This will also imply that you were close to getting a 2:1, without you having to make any excuses.

 How to get a job with a 2:2

 Look for graduate jobs that accept 2:2s

-You might think this tip is about as useful as telling you to get rich by digging for gold, but schemes and positions for graduates with a 2:2 do exist – and you won't even have to compromise on quality.
+You might think this tip is about as useful as telling you to get rich by digging for gold, but schemes and positions for graduates with a 2:2 do exist.
+And you won't have to compromise on quality, either.

-A quick Google search for terms like "graduate jobs 2:2 degree" will bring up a ton of job search sites which have search pages specifically about this.
+A quick Google for terms like "graduate jobs 2:2 degree" will bring up lots of job sites with search pages specifically for these employers.

 Apply to work at a startup

 Startups tend to focus much more on you as an individual as opposed to a number that ticks all the right boxes.
 As such, you should try to be personable and get in touch with startups directly to wow them with your story.